0xPolygonMiden/miden-client/README.md

 - This guide assumes a basic understanding of the Miden rollup, as it deals with some of its main concepts, such as Notes, Accounts, and Transactions.
 A good place to learn about these concepts is the [Polygon Miden Documentation](https://0xpolygonmiden.github.io/miden-base/introduction.html).

 - Currently, the client allows for submitting locally-proven transactions to the Miden node.
-Because there is no way to deploy an account to the network, the best way to test the client is by [generating accounts via the genesis file](https://github.com/0xPolygonMiden/miden-node?tab=readme-ov-file#generating-the-genesis-file).
+Currently, the easiest way to test the client is by [generating accounts via the genesis file](https://github.com/0xPolygonMiden/miden-node?tab=readme-ov-file#generating-the-genesis-file).
   - For this example, we will make use of 1 faucet account and 2 regular wallet accounts, so you should set your node's `toml` config file accordingly.
 We will refer to these accounts as having IDs `regular account ID A` and `regular account ID B` in order differentiate them.
   - Once the account files have been generated, [make sure the node is running](https://github.com/0xPolygonMiden/miden-node?tab=readme-ov-file#running-the-node).
 If the node has some stored state from previous tests and usage, you might have to clear its database (`miden-store.sqlite3`).